Last updated on July 7th, 2021 at 03:23 pm

 For example, consider a project that’s aimed at retiring some kinds of technical debt.
 That might require access to assets that are critical to certain revenue streams.
 And suppose that ongoing work unrelated to retiring that technical debt might also affect these same assets.
 Coordinating all these efforts is complicated, even when we’re planning for only the next few weeks.
 But coordinating these efforts six months or twelve months in advance is probably impossible, because we can’t create schedules reliable enough to support such planning.
 The schedules of the various interlocking activities aren’t well enough controlled for that, any more than a dairy farmer controls the calving schedule.
 The cows control the calving schedule.

-- How much will it cost—total, this year—to retire the technical debt of that kind?
+- What is the total cost this year to retire the technical debt of that kind?

 - How long will it take?

-- How much would it cost if we retire that debt next year?
+- What would it cost if we retire that debt next year?

 - Will that debt retirement interfere with our plans for the rollout of the Marigold products next September?